20 Worst Towns for Retirees in Kentucky

 From the rolling hills of bluegrass to the quiet shores of Lake Cumberland, Kentucky seems like the ideal retirement spot.

-But hold onto your mint julep, because not every Kentucky town is a retiree’s paradise.
+But hold onto your mint julep, because not every Kentucky town is what you might expect.

-Let’s dive into the 20 towns where retirees might find more challenges than tranquility.
+Let’s dive into the 20 towns that might surprise you.

 1. Middlesboro, Kentucky